FAQ

 What are the joining pre-requisites?

-- liability insurance through one of the insurance-eligible membership tiers of Cycling UK or British Cycling.
 That's it!
-If you've never ridden in a group before, don't worry, we'll teach you the skills and etiquette you need to ride safely and enjoyably.
+If you've never ridden in a group before, don't worry, we'll help you learn the skills and etiquette you need to ride safely and enjoyably.

 I'm a member of another body that provides liability insurance.
 Do I still need to join British Cycling or Cycling UK?